|Previous Story: The Seeds Of Doom||Next Story: The Hand Of Fear|

 Some work was still being done on the scripts for The Masque Of Mandragora at this point.
 In particular, a new part three sequence saw the Doctor explain that Sarah Jane's ability to understand foreign and alien languages is a Time Lord gift he allows her to share.
 The second studio session spanned June 6th to 8th.
 The first day involved the sequence in the TARDIS corridor, as well as the Earthbound scenes for episodes one and two; their counterparts from episodes three and four were largely completed the next day.
 June 8th saw the first recording on the new TARDIS console room set, while material in the Titan Hall and some effects work in the ruined temple was also taped.

 Doctor Who's fourteenth season began on September 4th with the broadcast of The Masque Of Mandragora part one.
 This serial saw the end of both Rodney Bennett's and Louis Marks' involvement in the programme.
-Bennett continued directing, earning credits on programmes such as Rebecca Of Sunnybrook Farm, The Darling Buds Of May and Doctor Finlay.
+Bennett's subsequent directing credit included Rebecca Of Sunnybrook Farm, The Darling Buds Of May and Doctor Finlay; he passed away in January 2017.
 Marks continued to work as a script editor and latterly a producer, handling shows like Middlemarch, Play For Today, Northanger Abbey... and The Lost Boys, directed by Rodney Bennett.
 He died on September 17th, 2010.

 |Main Page||Episode List||Season 14|